Skip to Content

 Did Queen Mary’s Swimming Pool Cost Anything to Use?

 Swimming in the pool on the Queen Mary was free for guests.
-This is different from earlier cruise ships like the Titanic where all guests had to pay.
+This is different from earlier cruise ships like the Titanic, where all guests had to pay.

-To learn more about how the Queen Mary compared to the Titanic, check out this post: Titanic vs The Queen Mary – Size, Power, and Speed Comparison
+To learn more about how the Queen Mary compared to the Titanic, check out this post:

 In March of 1940, the Queen Mary was fitted as a troopship to help with the war effort.
 Her capacity increased from just over 2000 to over 5000.

-The swimming pool on the Queen Mary is closed to guests for safety reasons.
 Decades of decay have left the pool in a dangerous state of disrepair.
 Structural issues and loose tiles mean that the pool has to remain closed to guests.

 Many people hope that the pool will be restored and that the guests staying on the Queen Mary will be able to use the pool as the original guests did.
 However, this is unlikely.

-Queen Mary’s Second Class Pool
+Queen Mary’s Second-Class Pool

 Queen Mary Second Class Pool

-Photo: Charles Miller (BNPS) Colourised
+Photo: Charles Miller (BNPS) Colourised.
+The second-class pool.

-The Design of Queen Mary’s Second Class Swimming Pool
+The Design of Queen Mary’s Second-Class Swimming Pool

-The second class swimming pool had multiple small rooms for changing and showers on the right hand side.
+The second-class swimming pool had multiple small rooms for changing and showers on the right-hand side.

-How Deep Was The Queen Mary’s Second Class Swimming Pool?
+How Deep Was The Queen Mary’s Second-Class Swimming Pool?

-The second class swimming pool on the Queen Mary was 4ft (1.2m) deep in the shallow end and 6ft (1.8m) deep in the deep end.
+The second-class swimming pool on the Queen Mary was 4ft (1.2m) deep in the shallow end and 6ft (1.8m) deep in the deep end.

-What Happened to Queen Mary’s Second Class Swimming Pool?
+What Happened to Queen Mary’s Second-Class Swimming Pool?

 The Queen Mary currently operates as a hotel in Long Beach, California.
-The second class swimming pool onboard the Queen Mary was removed when the ship was converted into a hotel.
+The second-class swimming pool onboard the Queen Mary was removed when the ship was converted into a hotel.

 Queen Mary Hotel